mrodriguez3313/BGAHouse/README.md

 ## Getting Started
 Simply use this repo as a next.js template replacing [project-name] with the title of your auction house.
+You can either fork, clone locally, and run `yarn`.
+Or continue with the following steps:

 ```bash
 yarn create next-app [project-name] -e https://github.com/ourzora/create-auction-house